MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 For information on how to transcribe a meeting, see [Generate a meeting summary.](create-teams-meeting.md#generate-a-meeting-summary)

-### Which Salesforce Sales Cloud editions are supported by Sales in Microsoft 365 Copilot?
+### Which Salesforce Sales Cloud editions are supported by Sales agent?

-Sales in Microsoft 365 Copilot works with Salesforce Sales Cloud editions Professional and above.
+Sales agent works with Salesforce Sales Cloud editions Professional and above.

 > [!NOTE]
 > Salesforce Sales Cloud is a trademark of Salesforce, Inc.

-### Is Sales in Microsoft 365 Copilot available for Dynamics 365 or Microsoft Exchange on premise?
+### Is Sales agent available for Dynamics 365 or Microsoft Exchange on premise?

-Sales in Microsoft 365 Copilot isn't available for Dynamics 365 or Microsoft Exchange on premise.
+Sales agent isn't available for Dynamics 365 or Microsoft Exchange on premise.

-### Does Sales in Microsoft 365 Copilot work for Power Apps or Dataverse customers without Dynamics 365 licenses?
+### Does Sales agent work for Power Apps or Dataverse customers without Dynamics 365 licenses?

-Sales in Microsoft 365 Copilot works for Microsoft 365 customers with an eligible license and a CRM (Dynamics 365 or Salesforce).
+Sales agent works for Microsoft 365 customers with an eligible license and a CRM (Dynamics 365 or Salesforce).

-### Does Sales in Microsoft 365 Copilot work in incognito mode?
+### Does Sales agent work in incognito mode?

-When you use the Sales in Microsoft 365 Copilot app in incognito mode or you have disabled third-party cookies, the following message is displayed:
+When you use the Sales agent app in incognito mode or you have disabled third-party cookies, the following message is displayed:

 :::image type="content" source="media/incognito.png" alt-text="Screenshot showing message in incognito mode.":::

 When you search for a record in the **Sales** pane in Outlook, the record type filter might not work properly.

 This is normal behavior.
-The reason for this is that Sales in Microsoft 365 Copilot uses cookies to save data to local storage.
+The reason for this is that Sales agent uses cookies to save data to local storage.
 In incognito mode or when third-party cookies are disabled, access to local storage is blocked.

-To get full benefit of all features in Sales in Microsoft 365 Copilot, browse in normal mode and allow Microsoft domain in third-party cookie settings.
+To get full benefit of all features in Sales agent, browse in normal mode and allow Microsoft domain in third-party cookie settings.

 For information about how to allow third-party cookies, see: